timmcginley/41936/Project/Reqs/README.md

 * Provide a strong visual and physical interaction between inside and outside in the new building and open floor plan in the ground floor.
 * Be high quality in terms of material and sustainability choices, giving the building an experience of a holistic design that
 * Respectful of the architectural and engineering heritage of DTU in terms of spaces, facade expressions and materials.
 * Mirror the visions of sustainable direction for DTU and the future-oriented use of the project for research on climate adaption and energy solutions.

-DTU's expected growth and strategic investment in research, education and innovation creates.
-Capacity analyses have shown a need for 33.000 new sqm over the next 10-15 years - see project background for details.

 ## Agile Building Design